permaweb/bazar/src/views/Docs/DocsDetail/MD/key-concepts/tokens.md

 #### Wrapped AR (wAR)

-Wrapped AR is an Arweave token wrapped and cross-chained onto ao. wAR is the token used to make transactions on BazAR. wAR can be obtained by [bridging](https://aox.arweave.dev/#/) AR or [swapping](https://arswap.org/swap) ao tokens.
+Wrapped AR is an Arweave token wrapped and cross-chained onto AO. wAR is the token used to make transactions on BazAR. wAR can be obtained by [bridging](https://aox.arweave.dev/#/) AR or [swapping](https://arswap.org/swap) AO tokens.

 #### PIXL